Home

 By Rigorous Resources for High School English

-This 90-page EDITABLE unit has everything you'll need for profoundly stimulating lessons on Frederick Douglass's Narrative of the Life of Frederick Douglass!
+This 60-page EDITABLE unit has everything you'll need for profoundly stimulating lessons on Octavia Butler's Kindred!!
 Invite your class to engage in student-driven discussions without compromising on intellectual rigor.
-The daily quizzes, discussion questions, exercises on literary devices, and writing assignment will challenge your students to dig beneath the surface of the text and unlock profound interpretive insights!
+The daily quizzes, discussion prompts, and writing assignment will challenge your students to dig beneath the surface of the text and unlock profound interpretive insights!

 Hold your students accountable for completing the nightly homework by beginning every class with a quick vocabulary and reading quiz.
 Challenge students to explicate textual details using a wide range of interpretive lenses: formalist, historicist, feminist, psychoanalytic, etc. Facilitate dynamic discussions that inspire students to arrive at a whole new depth of insight!!

-Everything you’ll need to teach Douglass's memoir is included in this 90-page bundle:
+Everything you’ll need to teach the novel is included in this bundle:

-• Unit & Pacing Guide: Suggestions for how to pace the reading homework and organize the classwork for Douglass's Narrative of the Life of Frederick Douglass.
+• Unit & Pacing Guide: Suggestions for how to pace the reading homework and organize the classwork for Octavia Butler's Kindred.
 (2 pages)

-• Discussion Questions: Fifteen pages of higher-order discussion questions guaranteed to inspire profoundly thoughtful class discussions!
-This unit features double-sided handouts with 8-10 discussion questions for each section of Douglass's Narrative!
+• Discussion Questions: Sixteen pages of higher-order discussion questions guaranteed to inspire profoundly thoughtful class discussions!
+This unit features double-sided handouts with 8-10 questions for each of the novel's 8 sections.
 The discussion questions are the beating heart of this curriculum.
-Every question is grounded in concrete textual details and challenges students to think critically about their significance.
 They challenge students to build interpretive arguments that require the support of carefully selected textual evidence — leading to keen interpretive insights!
-Guaranteed to foster deep thinking and dynamic discussions!
-(15 pages)
+Guaranteed to build skills in close reading and critical reasoning!
+(16 pages)

-• Vocabulary Lists: Lists of 10-12 vocabulary words for every section of the book, complete with definitions and sample sentences with each word as used in Douglass's Narrative.
-A total of over 60 SAT-worthy words.
-(5 pages)
+• Vocabulary Lists: Lists of 10-12 vocabulary words to accompany every nightly reading assignment.
+Every vocabulary word comes with a definition and a sample sentence with the word as used in Kindred.
+A total of over 100 words.
+(8 pages)

 • Vocabulary & Reading Quizzes: Build students’ vocabularies while holding them accountable for the nightly reading homework.
 Each quiz contains 7 questions on vocabulary words plus another 3 questions on reading comprehension.
 Grading these quizzes is simple and quick.
-They’re an easy way to log an additional 5 grades into your gradebook.
-Answer key included.
-(10 pages)
+They’re an easy way to log up to 8 grades in your gradebook.
+Answer key provided.
+(16 pages)

-• Writing Assignment: Challenge students to take their interpretations one step further by writing an analytical paper on Douglass's powerful memoir.
-Let students choose amongst 5 thought-provoking sample topics — or invite them to develop an original topic of their own.
-Writing schedule included.
-Rubric included.
-(5 pages)
+• Writing Assignment: Challenge students to take their interpretations one step further by writing an analytical paper on Butler’s wonderfully complex novel.
+Let students choose amongst 5 profoundly thought-provoking sample topics — or invite them to develop an original topic of their own.
+(2 pages)

-• Poetry Pairing: Seven thematically relevant poems by three twentieth-century African-American poets: Robert Hayden, Lucille Clifton, and Natasha Trethewey.
-(9 pages)
+• Poetry Pairings: Seven thematically relevant poems by two exceptionally talented black women poets, Lucille Clifton and Natasha Trethewey.
+(7 pages)

-This unit is filled with dozens of visual images that shed light on important scenes from Douglass's memoir: illustrations from early editions of Douglass's memoir, documentary photographs of antebellum plantations, lyrics from the slave song that motivated Douglass to liberate himself, the masthead of Douglass's abolitionist newspaper, etc. But what really distinguishes this curriculum is how the discussion starters and writing prompts deepen students' thinking and help them arrive at profound interpretive insights!
+This unit is filled with dozens of visual images that shed light on important scenes from Octavia Butler's novel: documentary photographs of antebellum plantations, excerpts from Butler's handwritten drafts and journals, paintings of biblical figures referenced in the novel, etc. But what really distinguishes this curriculum is how the discussion starters and writing prompts deepen students' thinking and help them arrive at profound interpretive insights!

 This resource packet will come to you in two separate formats: Word docs *and* PDFs.
-Because the Word docs are editable, you'll be able to customize them to suit your teaching style and/or the skill levels of your students — year after year!
-If you don't have Microsoft Word, you'll still be able to use the PDF version — which is easy to navigate and quick to print!
+Because the Word docs are fully editable, you'll be able to customize the materials to suit your teaching style and/or the skill levels of your students — year after year!
+If you don't have Microsoft Word, you'll still be able to access the entire unit as PDFs, which are easy to navigate and quick to print!

-Finally, I believe that teachers should be able to see what they'll be getting before they purchase.
-So the preview for this resource provides direct access to dozens of actual pages from the unit.
-Click on the green “preview” button to see exactly what you’ll get...
+Because I believe that teachers should be able to see what they'd be getting before they purchase, the preview for this resource provides direct access to dozens of actual pages from the unit.
+Click on the green “preview” button to see exactly what you’ll get....

 Thank you for choosing “Rigorous Resources”!!